How the forecast is calculated

 Balance Sheet Detail View

 Within the Fathom forecast balance sheet you are able to fully reconcile the running total of a Balance Sheet account within a particular layer (e.g. within the baseline, or within a particular microforecast).
-This allows you to see exactly how your Profit and Loss accounts influence the balance sheet.
+This allows you to see exactly how the closing balance is arrived at for an account.
 Generally balance sheet accounts will carry forward with the same value unless changed.

 There are 3 ways that balance sheet accounts change in a Fathom Forecast: